camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Event-based Gateway

-In order to migrate an event-based gateway instance, a migration instruction to another event-based gateway must be part of the migration plan.
+To migrate an event-based gateway instance, a migration instruction to another event-based gateway must be part of the migration plan.
 The events that the gateway's event triggers are represented in the engine API as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
 To migrate the state of the triggers, additional migration instructions between the respective intermediate catch events must be provided.
-In order to reinitialize the event triggers, such instructions must be omitted.
+To reinitialize the event triggers, such instructions must be omitted.

 Consider the following two processes where the configuration of the intermediate timer event changes: